 James S. Shannon, M.D., MRCP (UK) has been one of our directors since February 2010.
-Dr. Shannon is currently the President and Chief Executive Officer of Cerimon Pharmaceuticals, Inc., a biopharmaceutical company.
-Prior to joining Cerimon in December 2008, he held the position of Global Head of Pharma Development at Novartis AG, a health care products company, based in Basel, Switzerland.
-After joining Sandoz Ltd., a pharmaceutical company (now part of Novartis) in 1994 as Head of Drug Regulatory Affairs, Dr. Shannon held a number of senior positions in Novartis including Head of the Integration Office for R&D overseeing the creation of the Novartis R&D groups from those of Ciba-Geigy Ltd., a biological and chemicals company (now part of BASF SE) and Sandoz and also Head of the Cardiovascular Strategic Team.
+He has more than 20 years experience at senior levels of the pharmaceutical industry and until his retirement in 2008 was Global Head of Drug Development for Novartis Pharma AG based in Basel, Switzerland.
+He entered the pharmaceutical industry in 1987 joining Sterling-Winthrop, Inc., where he held positions of increasing responsibility in the management of Research and Development ultimately serving as Senior Vice-President, Clinical Development.
+In 1994 he joined Sandoz, which later became Novartis, as Head of Drug Regulatory Affairs, where he held a number of significant positions including Head of the Integration Office for R&D overseeing the creation of the Novartis R&D groups from those of Ciba and Sandoz and also Head of the Cardiovascular Strategic Team where he oversaw the design and implementation of the clinical trial program for Diovan.
 Subsequently he was appointed Global Head of Project Management before being appointed Global Head of Clinical Development and Medical Affairs in 1999, a position that he held until 2005 when he was appointed to Head Pharma Development.
-He first entered the pharmaceutical industry in 1987 joining Sterling Winthrop Inc. working initially in Europe and subsequently in the USA, where he held positions of increasing responsibility in the management of research and development ultimately serving as Senior Vice-President, Clinical Development.
-Dr. Shannon is trained in Medicine and Cardiology.
-He received his undergraduate and postgraduate degrees at Queen's University of Belfast and is a Member of the Royal College of Physicians (UK).
+Currently Dr. Shannon is also a director of Biotie Therapies Corp. and Endocyte, Inc. Dr. Shannon is trained in Medicine and Cardiology and received his undergraduate and postgraduate degrees at Queen's University of Belfast and is a Member of the Royal College of Physicians (UK).
 The Board believes that Dr. Shannon's business experience and his extensive experience in drug development, combined with his business acumen and judgment provide our Board with valuable scientific and operational expertise and leadership skills.